jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

 4. Now we are ready to listen the Channel.
 To not overload our IOTA Client, let's query for pending notifications with an interval of a second.

     ```rust
-        // Listen to the Channel using the Channel Address and Announcement Message ID
+        // Listen to the Channel using the Application Instance and Announcement Message ID
         recipient.listen(application_instance, announcement_id).await;

         // Receive notifications from the Channel